-Shannon joined ReadyCT in 2018, leading the organization to become a vital conduit for collaborative innovation among civic and business communities, and shaping policies and practices that equitably serve all children in Connecticut.
-Shannon has worked in PK-12 and higher education for just under two decades.
+Shannon joined ReadyCT in 2018, leading the organization to become a vital conduit for collaborative innovation among education, business, and civic communities, and shaping policies and practices that equitably serve all children in Connecticut.
+Shannon has worked in PK-12 and higher education for just over two decades.

 Prior to RISE, Shannon was Division Director for the Bureau of Educator Effectiveness at the Connecticut State Department of Education (CSDE).
 During her five years with the CSDE, Shannon provided leadership and support to districts and schools to expand talent management systems and strategic planning efforts.
 Her team was responsible for recruitment and retention of educators to the teaching profession, program approval for educator preparation programs, implementation of the state’s teacher induction program (TEAM) and educator evaluation and professional learning system, as well as various leadership development initiatives.

 “I have a deep appreciation for the complexity of our educational system.
 While the system is comprised of many dedicated adults who want the best for students, it is challenged by misaligned policies and practices that stand in the way of ensuring equity for all.
 My goal at ReadyCT is to identify opportunities for high-impact, scale-worthy, and collaborative innovation through both policy and practice.
 I aim to make connections between various efforts taking place across the state, in service of better alignment and coherence among initiatives.
-I eagerly anticipate opportunities that may come with changes in state-level administration in the year ahead.
-While many are focused on addressing our current budgetary challenges, I will strive to ensure that education remains at the center of the conversation – viewed as essential in identifying solutions.
+As such, we can have great impact and better outcomes for students.
 A quality education for each and every child is the foundation for a thriving economic and civic future.
 ReadyCT will be persistent in this fight.”